credential-handler/chapi.io/devIssuers.md

 To communicate a Verifiable Credential over CHAPI, it must be wrapped in a `WebCredential` object, which is constructed as follows:

 #### 1. Make a Verifiable Presentation
 Incorporate the Verifiable Credential(s) into a *Verifiable Presentation*.
 A Verifiable Presentation contains an array of one or more Verifiable Credentials.
-For CHAPI, the Verifiable Presentation object does not need to be seperately signed.
+For CHAPI, the Verifiable Presentation object does not need to be separately signed.

 ```
 const testPresentation = {